vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/0/SELECT_BIBLIOGRAPHY.md

 Abhinavagupta: An Historical and Philoso- phical Study (Abhi.), 2nd revised edition, Varanasi, 1963.

-History of Saiva Cults in Northern India (From Inscriptions 700 A.D. to 1200 A.D.), ed.
+History of Śaiva Cults in Northern India (From Inscriptions 700 A.D. to 1200 A.D.), ed.
 G. C. Pandey, Allahabad, 1980.
 Pratisthālakṣaṇasarasamuccaya,

 ed.